johanneskastl/efk_on_k3s_vagrant_libvirt_ansible/README.md

 It also installs an instance of Nginx and a MinIO instance, just to have some workload in the cluster.

+There is a second branch called `fluentbit` that uses [Fluent Bit](https://fluentbit.io/) instead of Fluentd for collecting the logs.

 Default OS is openSUSE Leap 15.6, but that can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.